thesabinelim/comp1531-slackr/assumptions.md

 message_remove:
     - The conditions for the AccessError are taken literally
         - Only raises the exception when ALL conditions are not true

+message_unreact:
+    - Users can only unreact to messages they've already reacted to
+    - Admins can unreact all messages